snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 ### Bug Fixes
 - Fixed bug when creating a DataFrame with a dict of Series objects.
+- Fixed bug when performing multiple DataFrameGroupBy apply/transform operations on the same DataFrame.

 ### Improvements
 - Improved performance of `pd.qcut` by removing joins in generated sql query.